 When you "shadow a veterinarian, you follow them through their day and see exactly what it is like.
 It is the best way to explore veterinary medicine and learn what different types of veterinarians do each day.

-Shadowing can will let you see what it is like to go into an exam room, what veterinarians discuss with their clients, how they perform a physical exam and what tests they run.
+Shadowing will let you see what it is like to go into an exam room, what veterinarians discuss with their clients, how they perform a physical exam and what tests they run.
 You may even be fortunate enough to watch them take radiographs, perform dentals or even follow them as they go into surgeries.
 It is a great way to learn that every day is different for a veterinarian and if you are a practicing animal doctor you need to be ready for everything that comes your way.

 To get started, you need to first decide the type of veterinarian you want to shadow.
 Are you a horse crazy girl who only dreams about caring for horses?
 Do you have snakes or bearded dragons at home and you want to follow a veterinarian who cares for reptiles?
 Or are you a beach lover who wants to shadow veterinarians who care for sea turtles and/or dolphins?
 Once you have made that decision, you’ll need to locate the veterinarians in your area who practice those specialties.

-There are other ways to help.
+If they say no at first, there are other ways to help.
 Many veterinary hospitals set up funds for pets that are abandoned or for people who can’t afford medical care for their pet.
 See if you can help out veterinary clinic raise money for these situations through a bake sale, car wash or some other activity.
 This is a great way to build a relationship with the veterinary hospital team and often opens the door for future volunteer opportunities.

 Almost without exception, Vet Set Go members tell us they started “volunteering with animals” in their own home.
 They helped feed, train and groom their family pets and, in return, they learned the basics of animal husbandry.
 Soon they become “the” caregiver for the family pet and, for some of them, this experience motivated them to start their own pet sitting business.